lists

 # TypeError

-• I make the values provided to the list constructor a tuple by placing them in parentheses
+• I change the values provided to the list constructor to a tuple by placing them in parentheses

 and get AssertionError in the terminal